Lee Tai-young: Career

-Initially when she came to Seoul to study at Ewha Womans University, her wish was to become a lawyer.
-However, her husband was imprisoned for sedition in 1940s by the Japanese colonial government.
+Initially, when she came to Seoul to study at Ewha Womans University, her wish was to become a lawyer.
+However, her husband was imprisoned for sedition in the 1940s by the Japanese colonial government.
 Lee then had to work as a school teacher and radio singer, and took in sewing and washing in the early 1940s to maintain her family.
 After World War II, encouraged by her husband, she continued her studies.
 In 1946, she became the first woman to enter Seoul National University, earning her law degree three years later.
 In 1957, after the Korean War she opened a law practice, Women's Legal Counseling Center, which provided services to poor women.
 In 1952, she was the first woman to pass the National Judicial Examination.

 Lee and her husband participated in the 1976 Myongdong Declaration, which called for the return of civil liberties to South Korean citizens.
-Considered an enemy of President Park Chung-hee because of her political views, she was arrested, receiving in 1977 a three-year suspended sentence, a loss of civil liberties, and an automatic disbarment for ten years.
+Considered an enemy of President Park Chung Hee because of her political views, she was arrested, receiving in 1977 a three-year suspended sentence, a loss of civil liberties, and an automatic disbarment for ten years.
 Her law practice became the Korea Legal Aid Center for Family Relations, serving more than 10,000 clients each year.

 There are two English-language biographies of Lee, David Finkelstein's Korea's 'Quiet' Revolutionary: A Profile of Lee Tai-young (1979) and Sonia Reid Strawn's Where There is No Path: Lee Tai-Young, Her Story (1988).